kamarmack/docs-starter/content/_index.md

 ## Limitations

-Docs Starter is **not** optimized to be programmatically generated and updated alongside your changes to an underlying code base / repo.
+Docs Starter is **not** optimized to be programmatically generated and updated alongside your changes to some underlying code base / repo.
 Therefore, it is **not** suitable for software that changes frequently or customer-facing products.

 Secondly, the copy-paste functionality for code snippets is currently implemented by writing a `copyToClipboard` function in each file that contains code.
 This obviously does not scale.